rickballard/CoCiviumBackUp/legacy/Civium/projects/website/README.md

 ## [5] Participation Model

 This project is currently being led and maintained by a single contributor (Rick).
-As Civium grows, others may choose to join specific subprojects like the website, in which case clearly defined roles (e.g., UI Designer, Developer, Content Curator) may emerge organically.
+As CoCivium grows, others may choose to join specific subprojects like the website, in which case clearly defined roles (e.g., UI Designer, Developer, Content Curator) may emerge organically.

 All future contributors are expected to:
-- Maintain congruence with Civium’s core principles.
+- Maintain congruence with CoCoCivium’s core principles.
 - Prioritize clarity, simplicity, and ethical transparency.
 - Use pseudonyms or remain anonymous if preferred.
 - Avoid centralization of decision-making wherever possible.